akeneo/pim-api-docs/content/php-client/ce-resources/products.md

 You can get more information about the returned format of the product values [here](/documentation/resources.html#product-values).

+In the Enterprise Edition, the response contains one more field `metadata`.
+Look at the [product drafts](/php-client/ee-resources.html#product-draft) for an example.

 ### Get a list of products

 There are two ways of getting products.
 Also, you have a search builder to ease the construction of a research.